cabaletta/baritone/README.md

 ## Can I use Baritone as a library in my custom utility client?

 That's what it's for, sure!
-(As long as usage is in compliance with the LGPL 3.0 License)
+(As long as usage complies with the LGPL 3.0 License)

 ## How is it so fast?